Pink-Crab/BladeOne_Engine/README.md

 ## Previous Perique Support ##

-* For support of all versions befor Perique V2, please use the [BladeOne_Provider](https://github.com/Pink-Crab/Perique-BladeOne-Provider)
+* For support of all versions before Perique V2, please use the [BladeOne_Provider](https://github.com/Pink-Crab/Perique-BladeOne-Provider)

 ## Change Log ##
 * 1.0.0 - Migrated over from the Perique V2 Prep branch of BladeOne_Provider.
+  * New Features
+  * Auth and Permissions now hooked up and based on the current user.
+  * Perique V2 Module structure.
+  * WP Nonce support.